kiendo96/learn-devops/AWS/Document/AWS-all/CloudFront/ClounFront-CDN.md

 - `Blacklist`: Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries
 - The `country` is determined using a 3rd party Geo-IP database
 - Use case: Copyright Laws to control access to content

+# Origin Access Identity(OAI)
+- Definition:
+  + Origin Access Identity (AOI) is a special CloudFront user
+- Purpose
+  + Restrict access to content in S3 buckets
+  + Users can only access your file through CloudFront, not directly from the s3 bucket